Film / Fate of a Man

 - Whole Movie Flashback: Sokolov tells his whole story to a man he meets one day while he and his son are out and about.

-- Worthy Opponent: The German prison camp commander Muller, about to execute Solokov, is so impressed by his success at drinking a whole bottle of liquor that he lets him live."You are a true Russian soldier!"-Muller
+- Worthy Opponent: The German prison camp commander Muller, about to execute Solokov, is so impressed by his success at drinking a whole bottle of liquor that he lets him live.

-- You Are Number Six: In the concentration camp Sokolov is #331.
+- You Are Number 6: In the concentration camp Sokolov is #331.